choria-io/asyncjobs/reference/security/index.md

 # Security

-Sometimes you want to run a handler in a insecure location and want to be sure it only executes tasks from trusted creators.
+Handlers sometimes run in untrusted locations and must only execute tasks from trusted creators.

-Tasks can be signed using ed25519 private keys and clients can be configured to only accept tasks created and signed using a specific key.
-We support requiring all tasks are signed when keys are configured (the default), or accepting unsigned tasks but requiring signed tasks are verified.
+Tasks can be signed with ed25519 private keys.
+Clients can be configured to accept only tasks created and signed with a specific key.
+When keys are configured, signatures on all tasks are required by default.
+Clients can also be configured to accept unsigned tasks, while still verifying signatures when present.

-First we need to create some keys, these should be saved to a file encoded using `hex.Encode()`.
+Create keys and save them to a file using `hex.Encode()`:

 ```go
 pubk, prik, err = ed25519.GenerateKey(nil)
 panicIfErr(err)
 ```

-Then we can configure the client:
+Configure the client:

 ```go
 client, err := asyncjobs.NewClient(